 The Urban Garden Network — Red de Huerta — was formed in the barrios of Ytororo, San Roque, San Lorenzo and Villa Parque, within the city of Pilar in the southern summer of 2003 by regional Peace Corps Volunteers and several youth.
 The program was created with several aims in mind.
 We hoped to address the immediate need for food security by achieving a higher degree of self-sufficiency while also improving nutrition by incorporating locally grown produce into the diet.
 In establishing a network between gardens and gardeners, we aspired to develop the ability to communicate and a sense of sharing amongst the participants as well as to promote experimentation with different gardening techniques.

-Each youth is responsible for maintaining their own garden and a journal of their garden-related activities.
-This has involved: constructing fencing, building up garden beds, planting seed starter boxes, maintaining the garden once it has been planted, harvesting and using the vegetables, seed saving and beginning compost piles.
-Further, the youth are also encouraged to share their knowledge and enthusiasm with interested families, assisting them with their gardens.
-In exchange for their continued participation, each youth is awarded a monthly educational stipend.
-In this way, the costs for obtaining high education are alleviated.
+Each youth was responsible for maintaining their own garden and a journal of their garden-related activities.
+This involved: constructing fencing, building up garden beds, planting seed starter boxes, maintaining the garden once it has been planted, harvesting and using the vegetables, seed saving and beginning compost piles.
+Further, the youth were also encouraged to share their knowledge and enthusiasm with interested families, assisting them with their gardens.
+In exchange for their continued participation, each youth was awarded a monthly educational stipend.
+In this way, the costs for obtaining high education were alleviated.

-Currently, there are four youths involved in the project.
-We continue to secure funding which enables us to provide these youths with educational stipends for the duration of their programs of study.
-If you are interested in finding out more about this program or have your insights to share about urban gardening, please call the Sustainable Living Foundation at 650 941-9206 or write to:
+If you are interested in finding out more about this program or have your insights to share about urban gardening, write to: